hull-graveyard/hull-quiz/README.md

 -----------------------
 # Hullcolors

-This is demo entirely done with Hull.
+This is demo a entirely built with Hull.
 The game is to guess the brands name based on it's color.

 [Play Quiz (http://hull.github.com/hullcolors)](http://hull.github.com/hullcolors)